A Reflection of “What Lies Ahead for Our Real Estate Market”

 THINGS TO CONSIDER

-Right now – the forecast is Interest Rates will rise.
-This can diminish a Buyer’s buying power.
+Interest Rates will rise and fall and impact a buyers monthly outlay.
+This affects prices.
+Rates rise, this can diminish a Buyer’s buying power.
 As the interest rates rise the amount of the loan reduces.
 To remedy this – a Buyer will need to bring in more monies towards the downpayment.
 Easy, if we have Aunt Sally on speed dial.
+If rates fall we praise the Real Estate gods for their moment of affordability.

-The Caton Team cannot forecast the future but we have endured all sorts of markets.
-We always worry about our Buyers waiting themselves out of the market and in this still inclining market – that can happen faster than you think.
+The Caton Team cannot forecast the future but we have endured all sorts of markets in our 25+ years.
+We always worry about our Buyers waiting themselves out of the market and in an inclining market – that can happen faster than you think.
 Ask us anytime – we’re in the trenches, we know what homes are selling for before the internet gets wind.
 It’s wild out there but we’ve got you covered.
-Susan and I have over 35 years combined, local real estate experience.
-We represent our clients with integrity.
+Susan and I have over 40+ years combined, local real estate experience.
+We represent our clients with integrity and grace.
 Our offer packages stand out and often times just the edge a Buyer needs in this market.
 Our Seller Package is successful, our negotiating is skilled, kind and focused.
 We pride ourselves in being effective, efficient and responsive.

 What Can The Caton Team Do For You?